-We expect all of our suppliers to adhere to the same ethical standards.
-For this purpose, DANX Group has drawn up this Supplier Code of Conduct, which sets the minimum standards for doing business with any company under DANX Group A/S.
+We expect all our suppliers to adhere to the same ethical standards as we work to uphold ourselves.
+For this purpose, The Group has drawn up this Supplier Code of Conduct, which sets the minimum standards for doing business with any company within the DANX Carousel group.

-The supplier shall comply with all laws applicable to its business.
+The supplier shall comply with all laws and governance applicable to its business and respectfully shall actively encourage their stakeholders to do the same.
 The supplier should support the principles of the United Nations Global Compact, the UN Universal Declaration of Human Rights as well as the 1998 International Labour Organization Declaration on Fundamental Principles and Rights at Work, in accordance with national laws and practice.
-This especially applies to:

 The supplier shall not employ children under the legal age of employment in any country or local jurisdiction.
 If the minimum age of employment is not defined, it shall be 15 years.
 Workers under the age of 18 shall only perform work in accordance with legal requirements (e.g. with regards to working time and working conditions) and subject to any requirement regarding education or training.

-The supplier shall not use any form of forced, bonded or involuntary labor.
-All labor must be voluntary.
-Workers must be allowed to maintain control over their identification documents (e.g. passports, work permits or any other personal legal documents).
+The supplier shall not use any form of forced, bonded or involuntary labour.
+All labour must be voluntary.
+Workers must be allowed to maintain control over their identification documents (e.g., passports, work permits or any other personal legal documents).
 The supplier shall ensure that workers do not pay fees or make any payment connected to obtaining employment throughout the hiring process and the employment period.
-The supplier shall be responsible for payment of all fees and expenses (e.g. licenses and levies) relating to workers, where legally required.
+The supplier shall be responsible for payment of all fees and expenses (e.g., licenses and levies) relating to workers, where legally required.